mickey167/Music-Player-App-20240904-P4-github.io/README.md

 - ID those capable, ID those coachable, ID those who struggle and work with deeper issues (can someone every deal with this level of understanding a student)
 - How does the use of remedial cases work guiding students to OOP, encouragement always, as a student I was discouraged ( how I give back ), I now understand this as a person anxious or avoidant and how they pass on themselves to other generations
+- COVID drastically interrupted all remedial work for complicated and complex reasons
 - Becomes different class lists in a clipboard, marks transferred to Gradebook when needed
 - Math Formulae about Geometry: in math geometry is about shapes and relationships about dimensions (i.e. collisions and radii searching), geometry is also a computer term about a display (i.e. width and height), these do not match, reminds me the